tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 <!--As a general note: the more constrained your language/system is, the more you
 can optimize-->

-In this post, we implement HM two ways, and then extend it a little bit.
+In this post, we implement HM in two ways (and mention a third), and then extend it a little bit.
 We'll do this in the context of [scrapscript](/blog/scrapscript), but the goal is to get a better understanding of HM in general.

 We'll start with Algorithm W because it's the OG, and doesn't depend on side effects like Algorithm J does.
-It *is* definitely more visually confusing than Algorithm J, though, so if you get discouraged, you might want to skip ahead to Algorithm J.
+It *is* definitely more visually cluttered than Algorithm J, though, so if you get discouraged, you might want to skip ahead to Algorithm J.